tikinang/sheeet/funcs/README.md

-# Sheeet Base Functions
+# Sheeet!
+Base Functions

-TODO
+This crate publishes prelude with some basic and necessary functionality of the spreadsheet.
+Please, visit the repository page for more information.